 Gandhari entertained with respectful attention the great Dwaipayana, Ved Vyas, who came to her abode, exhausted with hunger and fatigue.
 Gratified with Gandhari’s hospitality, the Rishi Vyas gave her the boon she asked for, viz., that she should have a century of sons each equal unto her husband King Dhritharashtra in strength and accomplishments.
 Some time after Gandhari conceived, she bore the burden in her womb for fifteen long months without being delivered.
 And she was greatly afflicted at this.
 It was then that she heard that Kunti had brought forth a son whose splendour was like unto the morning sun.
-Impatient of the period of gestation which had prolonged so long, and deprived of reason by grief, she struck her womb with great violence without the knowledge of her husband.
-And thereupon came out of her womb, after two years’ growth, a hard mass of flesh like unto an iron ball.
+Impatient of the period of gestation which prolonged, and deprived of reason by grief, she struck her womb with great violence without knowledge of her husband.
+And there upon came out of her womb, a hard mass of flesh like unto an iron ball.

 When she was about to throw it away, (Dwaipayana) Rishi Vyas, learning everything by his spiritual powers, promptly came there, and that first of ascetics beholding that ball of flesh, addressed the daughter of Suvala thus, ‘What have you done?’

 Gandhari, without endeavouring to disguise her feelings, addressed the Rishi and said, ‘Having heard that Kunti had brought forth a son like unto Surya in splendour, I struck in grief at my womb.
 You had, O Rishi, granted me the boon that I should have a hundred sons, but here is only a ball of flesh for those hundred sons!’